fagworio/events-ajax/README.md

 ### 2 General

--To run the application need to be using a server like apache or node server.
+- To run the application need to be using a server like apache or node server.